AmieDD/C-Sharp-Not-Equal-Operator-Tutorial/statement.md

 # About C# != Operators

-Predefined value types, the inequality operator (!=) returns true if the values are different, false.
+!= Not equal.Predefined value types, the inequality operator (!=) returns true if the values are different, false.
 If the reference types isn't a string, != returns true if its two operands points to different objects.
 String type, != compares the values of the strings.